SuccessStack/Sql-project-1/README.md

-# 📊 Walmart Sales Data Analysis
+# 📊 Walmart Sales Data Analysis using MYSQL

 ## 📝 About the Project